DNXEMPIRE-1/DNX-onlineshop-project/README.md

 ## Features

+### User Side:

+- **Product Browsing 🛍️:**
+  - Browse through a diverse range of products with detailed descriptions and images.

+- **Shopping Cart 🛒:**
+  - Add products to the shopping cart, update quantities, and proceed to checkout.

-- **User Side:**
+- **User Authentication 🔐:**
-  - [List some key features for the user side, e.g., product browsing, shopping cart, user authentication, etc.]
+  - Create accounts, log in, and manage user profiles securely.

+- **Order Tracking 🚚:**
+  - Allow users to track the status of their orders in real-time.

+- **Special Features 🌟:**
-  - [Add any additional features that make your project unique]
+  - [List any unique or standout features of your project]

-- **Admin Side:**
-  - [Describe key features specific to the admin side, e.g., product management, order processing, user management, etc.]
+### Admin Side:

+- **Product Management 📦:**
+  - Add, update, and delete products in the inventory.

+- **Order Processing 🔄:**
+  - Manage and process customer orders efficiently.

+- **User Management 👤:**
+  - Admin controls for user accounts, including creation and management.

+- **Analytics and Reports 📊:**
+  - Generate analytics and reports for sales, customer trends, and more.

+- **Special Functionalities 🚀:**
-  - [Highlight any special functionalities for the admin]
+  - [Highlight any special functionalities designed specifically for the admin]

 ## Installation